 Many Elon faculty have joined a course design group since the fall of 2005.
 Most have found the process to be productive and collegial; for example, one person in a summer 2006 group recently wrote: “I had a look at student evaluations of the course you helped me revise during our design group last summer.
 They were hands down the best evaluations I've ever received.
 I owe all of you a debt of thanks and give you lot of credit.”

 The group meets four times, for no longer than two hours per meeting.
 Meetings are scheduled at the convenience of the group members, occurring typically every-other week.
-If you are interested in joining a course development group this semester, please contact Peter Felten (email@example.com).
+If you are interested in joining a course development group this semester, please contact Deandra Little.

 The New Faculty Coffee Program emerged in 2006 during a faculty meeting vote in favor of informal peer mentoring on teaching and from focus groups and surveys with new faculty who expressed a strong desire for informal opportunities to talk one-on-one with colleagues about teaching and learning.

-Modeled on the “take a student to lunch” program, the New Faculty Coffee Program works like this – one new faculty and one other Elon person go to lunch together at Irazu'.
+Modeled on the “take a student to lunch” program, the New Faculty Coffee Program works like this – one new faculty and one other Elon person get coffee together at Irazu.
 During coffee, they talk about teaching and learning.
-When it is time to pay, they tell the server that lunch is on the New Faculty Coffee Program.
+When it is time to pay, they tell the server that coffee is on the New Faculty Coffee Program.
 The server will swipe both diners’ Phoenix Cards, but there will be no charge on either card.
-CATL pays for lunch.
+CATL pays for the coffee.

 The program’s goal is to create new opportunities, ideally across departmental lines, for informal conversations around teaching and learning.
 Please use the program for that purpose.
-The program exists only during the fall semester, so don’t wait to have lunch with your new colleagues.
-Contact Peter Felten, if you have questions.
+The program exists only during the fall semester, so don’t wait to have coffee with your new colleagues.
+Contact Peter Felten if you have questions.

 Research suggests that small mentoring groups (rather than 1:1 relationships in which one person is the “expert”) can be powerful and effective for professionals like faculty, especially when members of these groups set their own goals.
 This approach has been coined “mutual mentoring.”